Results

 The collocation keyword returns a table listing how often entities appear near the referenced entity/entities.
 It comes in two different formats:

-• Another option is to provide a space sub-block which should reference a set variable, in which case the collocation measure will be performed between the first and the last entity in the set.
+spacesub-block which should reference the name of aset, in which case the collocation measure will be performed within all the entities in the set.

 myColl1 => collocation